jkstill/oracle-demos/select-vs-assign/README.md

 ## Testing with Perf

-We can use perf to count the operations performaed by the server.
+We can use perf to count the operations performed by the server.

 The `record.sh` script is used to start the recording on the server.